tryscer/flock/flock-music.md

 ​	“We’ll sort it out,” says Cindy.
 They push their way towards the truck.
 ​	On the truck bed, Mucho and two of B.L.’s biker friends are brawling.
 Heath stands between Vilma and another “Seven”, as more of them circle the truck in their bikes.
 The crowd is ablaze.
 One of the bikers grabs one of the mics and calls into it,

 *(ladies and gentleman, I am Captain Whitaker of the South Carolina Citizen’s Decency Commission.
-We apologize for the disruption you have suffered and we will resume the motion picture moment–)*
+We apologize for the disruption you have suffered and we will make sure to resume the motion picture moment–)*

 We see Vilma as she grabs the mic and lays it down close to her face.
 Mucho has joined Heath in creating a perimeter around her.
 Through the nearby speakers we hear her voice, enormous even now, as she cries out,